davelively14/locorum/README.md

   - Locorum.Project.ProjectChannelServer
     - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, broadcasts to channel.
 NOTE!!!
 Updating "newest_collections" with ONLY the new results if single search conducted.
 Don't overwrite collections from searches that have not been re-run.
   - Locorum.ProjectChannel
-    - DEL: no longer interacts with BackendSys
+    - ADJ: send new search requests to the ProjectChannelServer instead of BackendSys
   - project.js
     - ADJ: Sends user_id with request for new_searches.
 The backends will send results to channel with user_id.
 Backends that match the user_id will immediately clear and list updated result.
 Other backends will track that a particular search has new results able to fetch.
 - Handle frontend search results better